White matter hypoplasia-corpus callosum agenesis-intellectual disability syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-intellectual disability and lack of muscle tone (hypotonia).
-Exams of the brain showed a poor development (hypoplasia) of the pale part of the brain known as white matter and an absent or abnormal corpus callosum (nerve fibers joining the two hemispheres of the brain).
-Only a few cases has being described.
+intellectual disability; and lack of muscle tone (hypotonia).
+Exams of the brain showed a poor development (hypoplasia) of the pale part of the brain known as white matter, and an absent or abnormal corpus callosum (nerve fibers joining the two hemispheres of the brain).
+Only a few cases have being described.
 The cause is unknown but may be related to a disorder of axonal development.
 The described cases seem to be inherited in an autosomal recessive or X-linked way.
 Corpus callosum agenesis is one of the more frequent congenital malformations.
-It can be either asymptomatic or associated with intellectual disability, epilepsy or psychiatric syndromes.
-It can be part of several genetic syndromes, such as Aicardi syndrome, Andermann syndrome and Apert syndrome, trisomies 13, 18), metabolic causes, drugs (cocaine) or viral infection (influenza).
-Many patients with corpus callosum anomalies has other brain anomalies, including white matter hypoplasia.
-There is in information on specific treatment for this condition.White matter hypoplasia-corpus callosum agenesis-intellectual disability syndrome is a very rare neurological condition.
-The few patients described in the medical literature were characterized by brain anomalies, an unusual face with broad nasal root, wide spaced eyes (hypertelorism) and a very small chin (micrognathia), failure to thrive, severe
+It can be either asymptomatic or associated with intellectual disability, epilepsy, or psychiatric syndromes.
+It can be part of several genetic syndromes, such as Aicardi syndrome, Andermann syndrome and Apert syndrome, trisomies 13, 18; or result from metabolic causes; drugs (cocaine); or viral infection (influenza).
+Many patients with corpus callosum anomalies have other brain anomalies, including white matter hypoplasia.
+There is no information on specific treatment for this condition.White matter hypoplasia-corpus callosum agenesis-intellectual disability syndrome is a very rare neurological condition.
+The few patients described in the medical literature were characterized by brain anomalies; an unusual face with broad nasal root, wide spaced eyes (hypertelorism) and a very small chin (micrognathia); failure to thrive; severe

 Last updated: 4/26/2016